zuplo/docs/docs/guides/advanced-path-matching.md

 :::note

-This is a true wildcard route can can be used for custom 404s by making this the last route in your routes.json (and matching all methods).
+This is a true wildcard route and can be used for custom 404s by making this the last route in your routes.json (and matching all methods).

 :::